-- 1. UEP held its 3rd Annual End of Year Banquet, recognizing scholarship recipients, graduates, and the program's accomplishments throughout the year. - 2.
-Number of students on probation, warning, and suspension have decreased since implementing higher levels of engagement and outreach. - 3.
-UEP increased Student Success Workshops that are led by Student Leaders that address issues related to member's holistic development.
+- 1. In the beginning of the academic year, the number of students on probation, warning, and suspension have decreased since implementing higher levels of engagement and outreach. - 2.
+UEP increased Student Success Workshops (these transitioned to online/virtual due to the health crisis) that are led by Student Leaders that address issues related to member's holistic development.

-4. UEP created Student Action Plans to help guide the conversation when advising students on areas they should focus on to ensure their successful retention at the University.
+3. UEP created Student Action Plans to help guide the conversation when advising students on areas they should focus on to ensure their successful retention at the University.